Trips worth making from Puebla

 Cuetzalan — about 3 hours

-A misty highland Pueblo Mágico with a Sunday market and waterfalls.
-Beautiful, but the distance makes it an overnight rather than a day trip.
-Save it for a longer stay.
+A misty highland Pueblo Mágico in the Sierra Norte, with a stone-street centre, a famous Sunday tianguis market, waterfalls and the Yohualichan ruins nearby.
+Beautiful, but the winding mountain drive makes it an overnight rather than a day trip, and the road can turn stomachs.
+Verdict: worth it, but save it for a longer stay, not a day out.

 Honest take

-If you only do one, make it Cholula — it’s close, cheap by Uber, and pairs a pyramid with the best volcano views near the city.
-The rest depend on how much time and driving appetite you have.
+If you only do one, make it Cholula — it’s close, cheap by Uber, and pairs a genuinely unique pyramid with the best volcano views near the city.
+Add Atlixco if you have a third day and want to slow down.
+The rest depend on your interests and your appetite for driving: Cantona for ruin hunters, Africam for families, Cuetzalan for a whole separate trip.
+Getting to any of them is easiest by car or app ride — see getting there and around.